WebexSamples/webex-ai-agents/AI_CookBook/docs/prompt-design.md

 - the admin instructions that must be returned to the administrator

 It should also specify that nodes reference other nodes by their unique IDs, except for terminal nodes, which end the flow.

+These admin instructions typically include:

+- the action name used to retrieve the execution graph
+- any additional actions required by the workflow, such as database access
+- the parameters expected by each action
+- any output variables returned by those actions

 An example is shown below.